Friday, 29 June 2018

-June - it is a Fair Isle!
+June 29 - it is a Fair Isle!

-Fair Isle too was a wonderful and remote place.
-Inhabited by just 55 people.
-I wandered on my own enjoying the quiet and the flowers, the views out of the sea.
 The day we arrived was a special day and a unique experience for us - it was shearing time for the ‘wild’ island sheep.
-That involves everyone!
-They have domesticated farmed sheep, but there’s a couple of hundred of the wild ancient breed that wander the highlands all year.
-The local people walk the steep hills in a big annual round up and drive them to a spot where the shearing and health checks take place.
+That involves people from the whole island!
+They have domesticated farmed sheep, but there is a couple of hundred of the wild ancient breed that wander the highlands all year.
+Each family has responsibility for an allocated lot.
+The local people walk the steep hills in a big annual roundup and drive the sheep to a spot where the shearing and health checks take place.
 A few people had battery-operated shears, but most used hand clippers.
 It was fascinating to watch and the islanders were very happy for us to be there chatting to them.
 Many of us came away with little gifts of fresh-shorn brown wool.
 A wonderful experience!

 I felt a bit like Heathcliff out on the moors.